philschatz/css-polyfills.js/README.md

 Make sure `bower` and `grunt` are installed in the system by running `npm install -g bower grunt`.

 - Run `npm install` to install all the dependencies.
+- Run `npm run develop` to download bower dependencies and build the `dist/css-polyfills.js` file
 - Host this project on a static webserver like nginx or Apache or just run `./node_modules/.bin/http-server -p 8080`